It can feel frustrating to see a friend you love struggle with loving themselves.

 It can feel tempting to try to force your friend to get help or pick up healthier habits, but most of the time, forcing someone to do something will not lead to lasting results.

 If you want to help your friend, you need to learn how to listen.
 Making yourself willing and available to talk when your friend needs it will help you better understand their struggles and help them realize that they are deserving of a happy and healthy life.
 You can suggest them share their emotions on sites like The Doe.

 Do Some Research

 From the outside, mental health issues, like addiction or depression, can seem pretty straightforward.
 But, if you’ve never personally dealt with one of these problems, you can’t fully understand how to help your friend.

 While you can research their problem, the best way to care for your friend is by finding someone who already knows what to do.
-By looking into therapists or substance abuse experts in your area ahead of time, you can help guide your friend to a professional who may be able to help them get their life back.
+By looking into professional experts in your area, you can help your friend by finding a therapist for depression who might be able to help them get their life back on track.

 If you think your friends may be struggling with substance abuse, read on here to learn more about the signs and what you can do to help.